joszuijderwijk/personal-website/_posts/2021-03-16-traffic-light-3.md

 </div>

 ### Controller
-Let's first make the small connections.
-I wanted to have the NodeMCU and the relay boards all on one board.
-The male header pins of the relay boards faced upwards.
-So I desoldered them and reinstalled them the other way around.
+I wanted to have the NodeMCU and the relay boards all on one perf board.
+But the male header pins of the relay boards faced upwards so I desoldered them and reinstalled them the other way around.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">